Last updated on July 8th, 2019 at 09:26 am

 Short-Term Health Effects

 There are some effects you may notice for a short while when you take the drug.
-These are short-term effects which will go away over time after your body is more used to it.
+These are short-term effects, which usually go away after the body gets used to the presence of the drug.

 Long-Term Health Effects